 Dane County is home to two community digesters - one in Waunakee and one in Middleton - that processed over 90 million gallons of manure and removed 168,000 pounds of phosphorus in 2021.
 The primary goal of the digesters is to remove phosphorous from manure resulting in reduced phosphorus runoff and improving water quality.
 Removed phosphorus can then be recycled and relocated to areas where phosphorus is needed.
-There are currently two community digesters in operation, one north of the Village of Waunakee and the other near the City of Middleton in the Town of Springfield.
+These community digesters are unique in that they are truly a public private partnership between Dane County, independent businesses, and our farming community.

 In 2010, Dane County commissioned its first community manure digester located just north of the Village of Waunakee.
 The digester serves as a centralized collection and processing facility for 35 million gallons per year of manure generated from three nearby farms.
 The manure is pumped from the farms into three 1.25 million gallon digester tanks where it undergoes anaerobic digestion.
 After digestion, fiber and solids containing phosphorus are removed through a combination of centrifuges and screw presses.
 These solids can then be used for bedding or as a fertilizer and soil amendment for area cropland.
 The liquid fraction, which contains nitrogen and potassium, is then returned to participating farms where it is used as a fertilizer for growing crops.

 June of 2020 marked the completion of additional manure treatment and commissioning of Dane County’s first Nutrient Concentration System at the Middleton community digester.
 In this system, the liquid fraction of the separated manure is pumped through ultrafiltration and reverse osmosis membranes, oxygenated and adjusted for pH, before being discharged to the North Fork of Pheasant Branch Creek.
 The system has the capacity to treat up to 100,000 gallons of manure each day while returning as much as 50,000 gallons of clean water back to the stream.

 In addition to returning clean water to the environment, the system also reduces the volume and concentrates the nutrients within manure leading to: